LawlessXD/my-cookbook/README.md

 - Add a recipe
 - Edit a recipe

 The design in each of the [wireframes](https://github.com/LawlessXD/my-cookbook/tree/master/wireframes) is divided into three sections; Navigation, Content, and Footer.
-The Navigation and Footer is the same for each of the wireframes with different for each scenario.
+The Navigation and Footer is the same for each of the wireframes with different content for each scenario.

 ### Surface